metagenlab/zAMP/docs/pages/ref_DB_preprocessing.rst

 Config file
 =======================================================================

-As for the main pipeline (#DAJ not sure what is the main pipeline here?
-The genomic?), parameters must be provided in an *config file* in the *.yaml* format.
+As for the `main workflow <pipeline_execution>`_, parameters must be provided in an *config file* in the *.yaml* format.
 Please adapt the following template to your situation.

 *for instance*::